 Our studios are designed for live recording.
 Live tracking is what we highly recommend.
 Vocals can be recorded at the same time without any leakage from other instruments.
 Drummer, bass player, guitar and keyboard players are located in the same room so they can see each other.
 Vocalist is usually in an isolated booth to minimize leakage from other instruments.
 If leakage is no problem, naturally the vocalist can be placed in the same room with the others.

 After rehearsing a lot together with the whole band it felt natural to also record all together.

 We heard that tape is pretty expensive.
 Is the tape included in price or how it all works?

-You can buy the tape directly from us and we adjust the tape to fit our tape machines.
+You can buy the tape directly from us and we adjust each reel to fit our tape machines.
 We mix to Recording The Masters SM900 1/4″ tape and always include the mix tape in the studio price regardless of how many songs we work on.

 Many studios spend days mixing one song.
 We cannot afford that with your price.
 How long the mixing takes?

 We have done mixes faster and also slower depending on how many instruments there are on one track and how long the song is.
 Straight-forward punk rock is much faster to mix compared to 15 minute progressive metal song with many instruments recorded on the same track.